Tag Archives: projects

 Another common problem in old homes is an outdated or inefficient HVAC system.
 This can be a significant expense to replace, so you’ll want to consider it when budgeting for your restoration project.
 However, simply upgrading to a more efficient system will often suffice.
 This can save you money in the long run by reducing your energy bills.

-If your HVAC system is beyond repair, there are some things you can do to make it more efficient.
+If your HVAC system is beyond repair, it would be wise to look at replacements with experts such as those found at eshenaurs.com, trustworthy providers will have a variety of options and their experts will be able to tell you which HVAC system would work best in your home.
+With a new HVAC system, you can typically expect a few years of full function without issue.
+Annual check ups can be helpful and service people may provide other measures to improve your energy efficiency to retain the value of your HVAC system.
 For example, adding insulation to your attic and crawl spaces can help keep heat from escaping through the roof and walls.
 You might also consider installing a programmable thermostat to better control the temperature in your home.
-Both measures can help reduce your energy consumption and save you money on your utility bills.
+Both measures can help reduce your energy consumption and save you money on your utility bills in the long run.

 Foundation/Structure Issues: